ahhyoushh/FileSense/README.md

 ## 🔍 Overview

-I got sick of the Downloads chaos — random JSONs, reports, scanned PDFs, and screenshots all mixed up.
+I got sick of the Downloads chaos: random JSONs, reports, scanned PDFs, and screenshots all mixed up.
 **FileSense** is a practical Python tool that automatically organizes your files by *meaning*, not just extension.

 It blends semantic embeddings (SentenceTransformers) with a FAISS index to map a file’s content to human-readable folder labels.
 For scanned PDFs it even falls back to OCR.
-No cloud, no heavy infra — just local, fast, and weirdly satisfying.
+I found it weirdly satisfying using this script lol.
 I am still working on this project...

 ## ⚙️ Core Idea (what makes it smart)